joques/crayon/README.md

 To install Pluto, follow the steps below:

-1. launch Julia (type the command `julia`)
+1. Launch Julia (type the command `julia`);
-1. switch to package mode by pressing the right square bracket on the keyboard
+1. Switch to package mode by pressing the right square bracket on the keyboard;
-1. type `add Pluto`
+1. Type `add Pluto`.

-It is **highly** recommended to set up an environment for each project to avoid conflicting package versions in the global space in Julia.
-In so doing, all needed packages will be installed in the local environment and could be disposed of at some point in the future.
-In the remainder of this document, I am assuming that you have installed Julia and set up your path.
-If not, please check the following (link)[https://julialang.org/downloads] for downloading and (this one)[https://julialang.org/downloads/platform] for setting up Julia for your OS.
+Once the installation completes, leave the package mode and quit Julia.

+Setting up an environment for each project avoids conflicting package versions in the global space in Julia.
+All packages are installed in the local environment and could be disposed of at some point in the future.
 To create an environment, take the following steps:

-1. In your command-line terminal, change directory to the folder under which you wish to create the project folder.
+1. In your command-line terminal, change directory to the folder under which you wish to create the project folder
-2. Execute the command `julia -e 'using Pkg;Pkg.generate("folder-name")'`.
+1. Execute the command `julia -e 'using Pkg;Pkg.generate("folder_name")'`.
 Windows users might have to replace the single quotes with double quotes and escape the inner ones.

-3. Once the command executes successfully, change directory to the newly created folder and run the command `julia --project=.` to run Julia with the local environment.
+1. Once the command executes successfully, change directory to the newly created folder and run the command `julia --project=.` to run Julia with the local environment.
-4. Switch to package mode and add your packages.
+1. Switch to package mode and add your packages.
-5. When completed, exit Julia.
+1. When completed, exit Julia.

 With an environment set up, every time a new Pluto notebook is created for the project, save the notebook in the right folder and activate the environment at the beginning of the notebook.